List of Supergirl characters: Kelex

-The Kelex (voiced by an uncredited actor in early seasons, Mark Sussman in season six) are a group of Kryptonian robots that work as assistants to the Kryptonians.
+The Kelex (voiced by an uncredited actor in early seasons, Mark Sussman in season 6) are a group of Kryptonian robots that work as assistants to the Kryptonians.

 In season six, one Kelex at the Fortress of Solitude was modified by Zor-El to convert all the trash in the ocean into energy to absorb.
 Zor-El named it Oscar after a garbage can-dwelling creature.
 Something goes wrong causing it to merge with the garbage and turn into a giant junk monster.
 It had to take a virus to weaken it.
 After Brainiac 5 removed the Kelex, Supergirl disposed of the body by throwing it into the sun.
 Brainiac 5 then returned the Kelex to the Fortress of Solitude.

 Barry Allen / Flash

-Barry Allen / Flash (portrayed by Grant Gustin; seasons 1-5) is a crime scene investigator from Central City on Earth-1 who becomes a superhero speedster after being hit by dark-matter infused lightning.
+Barry Allen / Flash (Grant Gustin; seasons 1–5) is a crime scene investigator from Central City on Earth-1 who becomes a superhero speedster after being hit by dark-matter infused lightning.
 Barry accidentally arrives in Supergirl's reality after crossing a dimensional barrier while testing a tachyon accelerator with S.T.A.R.
 Labs, befriends Kara and Winn, and reveals the existences of the multiverse and metahumans to the former and her allies.
 The Flash helps Supergirl battle against Livewire and the Silver Banshee in addition to offering her advice and support and providing means for Supergirl's Earth's inhabitants to combat their world's surfacing metahuman threats, and eventually returns to his world with Supergirl's help.
 In season two, Barry and his fellow heroes from his Earth recruit Kara to their universe to help fight against the Dominators, an armada of alien invaders who attack their world due to their fear of superpowered beings.
 The DEO eventually establishes an alliance with Earth-1's S.T.A.R.
 Labs after an encounter with the Music Meister.
 Kara and the DEO have since accessing S.T.A.R.
 Labs' technology and occasionally teams with Earth-1's heroes on missions.
 Gustin was the third Glee alum to appear on the show, after Benoist and Jenner, with Criss going on to be the fourth.
 Gustin reprises his role from The Flash.